yushiangfu/study-notes/c0-task-memory.md

 </details>

 ## <a name="page-table"></a> Page Table

-Please note that memory management is highly related to platforms, and our example is based on the kernel for AST2500.
+Please note that memory management can vary across different platforms, and the example provided is specific to the AST2500 kernel.
-The page table saves the mapping information, so the hardware (MMU) understands how to translate the virtual address into a physical one.
+In this system, memory mapping information is stored in the page table, which enables the hardware (MMU) to translate virtual addresses into physical addresses.
-It's designed as a multi-level structure, and our studying case adopts two levels.
+The page table is designed as a multi-level structure, and our case study employs a two-level structure.

-The first-level table is an array of 4096 entries: dividing the 4G virtual space by 1M, and exactly each region corresponds to one entry in the table.
+The first-level table consists of 4096 entries, dividing the 4GB virtual space into 1MB regions, with each region corresponding to one entry in the table.
-The possible entry values are:
+The possible values for entries are as follows:

-- Unmapped
+- Unmapped:
-  - Accessing this entry triggers a page fault (hardware behavior).
+  - Accessing this entry triggers a page fault, which is the expected behavior at the hardware level.
-- Section mapping
+- Section mapping:
-  - The value stored is the destination physical address already.
+  - The value stored in the entry represents the destination physical address.
-  - The mapping size is 1M, and it's only used in kernel space
+  - This mapping size is 1MB and is only used in the kernel space.
-- Pointer to a 2nd-level table
+- Pointer to a second-level table:
-  - The 2nd-level table is created when necessary and thus saves memory usage.
+  - When necessary, a second-level table is created to save memory usage.

-The second-level table is an array of 256 entries: each 4K area within a section has a corresponding entry in the table.
+The second-level table consists of 256 entries, where each 4KB area within a section has a corresponding entry in the table.
-Possible values are:
+The possible values for entries in the second-level table are as follows:

-- Unmapped
+- Unmapped:
-  - Accessing this entry triggers a page fault (hardware behavior).
+  - Accessing this entry triggers a page fault as per the hardware behavior.
-- Page mapping
+- Page mapping:
-  - The value stored is the destination physical address.
+  - The value stored in the entry represents the destination physical address.
-  - The mapping size is 4K, and both kernel and user spaces use it.
+  - This mapping size is 4KB and is used in both the kernel and user spaces.

 <p align="center"><img src="images/task-memory/page-table.png" /></p>

-Both the vma and page table is managed by the memory management (mm) structure, which is either shared or cloned on creating a task.
+The memory management (`mm`) structure manages the virtual memory area (`vma`) and page table.
+When creating a task, the `mm` structure can be shared or cloned.
-The thread within a process, whether single-threaded or multi-threaded, shares this mm structure and therefore sees the identical virtual space.
+Threads within a process, whether single-threaded or multi-threaded, share the same mm structure, resulting in an identical virtual space.
-Similarly, all kernel threads share the initial mm, except there's no vma since they don't have any user space mapping.
+Kernel threads also share the initial `mm` structure, but they don't have user space mappings and, therefore, no `vma`.
-When a context switch happens, the hardware component (TTBR) points to the next task's page table so that MMU knows where to start the address lookup.
+During a context switch, the Translation Table Base Register (`TTBR`) is updated to point to the next task's page table, enabling the `MMU` to perform address lookup correctly.

 <p align="center"><img src="images/task-memory/page-table-and-task.png" /></p>

 <details><summary> More Details </summary>